Onboard Cameras

 In-helmet cameras are a relatively new form of onboard camera which are small enough to be mounted inside a crash helmet and are allowed at all circuits.

-Cambox are the innovators of the in-helmet camera market with the V3 Pro being their latest and leading model.
-Although not specifically designed to be mounted inside a crash helmet, Insta360’s GO range of cameras have recently become the go to in-helmet camera.
+Cambox were the innovators of the in-helmet camera market with the V3 Pro being their leading model however they are no longer in business.
+Although not specifically designed to be mounted inside a crash helmet, DJI’s Osmo Nano and Insta360’s GO range of cameras have recently become the go to in-helmet cameras.

 Recommendation

-Insta360 produce a range of GO cameras which are small enough to be mounted inside a crash helmet.
+DJI and Insta360 produce cameras which are small enough to be mounted inside a crash helmet.
 Although not be designed specifically to be mounted inside a crash helmet, these cameras produce footage superior to that of a Cambox.

 Recommendation